 Any property smaller than this should opt for the Vogue C26.
 And properties larger than 3-4 bedrooms should consider the Ideal Vogue C40 combi.

 Please always speak to a heating engineer before choosing a boiler.
 It really does depend on the hot water demand in your property, but also the number of radiators and towel rails.

 The Ideal Vogue is slightly larger than the Logic Plus (which is 400mm wide) at 450mm wide.

 This is the one area the 32CDI Compact is slightly better (if you intend to put it in a kitchen cupboard) as it is less than 400mm.

 Check out this spec sheet from Ideal Boilers if you plan to install this in a small area.

-10-year standard warranty with the any Ideal Vogue boiler.
-The terms and conditions of the warranty can be found here.
+You’ll be getting a 10-year standard warranty with the any Ideal Vogue boiler.

 The obvious choice for the Vogue C32 is the 24 hour mechanical timer.
 Simple to use, with 7 day functionality.